mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/registeredcontentscript/index.md

 - `runAt` {{optional_inline}}
   - : {{WebExtAPIRef("extensionTypes.RunAt")}}.
 Specifies when JavaScript files are injected into the web page.
 The default value is `document_idle`.
 In Firefox, `runAt` also affects the point where the CSS is inserted.
 In Chrome, `runAt` does not affect the CSS insertion point.
 - `world` {{optional_inline}}
-  - : The JavaScript world to run the script in.
+  - : {{WebExtAPIRef("scripting.ExecutionWorld")}}.
+The execution environment for a script to execute in.
 The default value is `ISOLATED`.

 ## Browser compatibility